Hyeon-ah/programming/NLP_Dan Jurafsky/Week1/1_5 Byte Pair Encoding.md

 # 1_5 Byte Pair Encoding(BPE algorithm)
-+ Used in corpus statistic to decide how to segment a text into tokens.😊
++ Used in corpus statistic to decide how to segment a text into tokens
 + BYE algorithm is a set of corpus based tokenizers that are extremeley wisely used in NLP

 ## Another option for text tokenization